Local and Modern Methods of Crude Palm Oil Extraction

 Yes!
 The palm fruits are transferred to a large drum-pot filled with water halfway with a massive fire underneath and steamed for 2 hours.

-This process helps to break down the oil-bearing cells in the fruit, making it easier to extract the oil later on and also to separate the pulps and the kernel.
+This process helps to soften and break down the oil-bearing cells in the fruit, making it easier to extract the pulp and the kernel.

 Local Milling of Palm Fruits